Interactive proof system: Arthur–Merlin and Merlin–Arthur protocols

-This machine is potentially more powerful than an ordinary NP interaction protocol, and the certificates are no less practical to verify, since BPP algorithms are considered as abstracting practical computation (see BPP).
+This machine is potentially more powerful than an ordinary NP interaction protocol, but the certificates are no less practical to verify, since BPP algorithms are considered as abstracting practical computation (see BPP).

 Public coin protocol versus private coin protocol

 In a public coin protocol, the random choices made by the verifier are made public.
 They remain private in a private coin protocol.

 In the same conference where Babai defined his proof system for MA, Shafi Goldwasser, Silvio Micali and Charles Rackoff published a paper defining the interactive proof system IP[f(n)].
 This has the same machines as the MA protocol, except that f(n) rounds are allowed for an input of size n.
 In each round, the verifier performs computation and passes a message to the prover, and the prover performs computation and passes information back to the verifier.
 At the end the verifier must make its decision.
 For example, in an IP[3] protocol, the sequence would be VPVPVPV, where V is a verifier turn and P is a prover turn.

-In Arthur–Merlin protocols, Babai defined a similar class AM[f(n)] which allowed f(n) rounds, but he put one extra condition on the machine: the verifier must show the prover all the random bits it uses in its computation.
+In Arthur–Merlin protocols, Babai defined a similar class AM[f(n)], which allowed f(n) rounds, but he put one extra condition on the machine: the verifier must show the prover all the random bits it uses in its computation.
 The result is that the verifier cannot "hide" anything from the prover, because the prover is powerful enough to simulate everything the verifier does if it knows what random bits it used.
 This is called a public coin protocol, because the random bits ("coin flips") are visible to both machines.
 The IP approach is called a private coin protocol by contrast.

-The essential problem with public coins is that if the prover wishes to maliciously convince the verifier to accept a string which is not in the language, it seems like the verifier might be able to thwart its plans if it can hide its internal state from it.
+The essential problem with public coins is that if the prover wishes to maliciously convince the verifier to accept a string that is not in the language, it seems like the verifier might be able to thwart its plans if it can hide its internal state from it.
 This was a primary motivation in defining the IP proof systems.

 In 1986, Goldwasser and Sipser showed, perhaps surprisingly, that the verifier's ability to hide coin flips from the prover does it little good after all, in that an Arthur–Merlin public coin protocol with only two more rounds can recognize all the same languages.
 The result is that public-coin and private-coin protocols are roughly equivalent.
-In fact, as Babai shows in 1988, AM[k]=AM for all constant k, so the IP[k] have no advantage over AM.
+In fact, as Babai showed in 1988, AM[k]=AM for all constant k, so the IP[k] have no advantage over AM.